srijanighosh87/MCP-Integration-VS-Code/README.md

 - `MCP-with-CSharp.sln`: Solution file.
 - `bin/` and `obj/`: Build output and intermediate files.
  - `.vscode/mcp.json`: MCP configuration file for the project. (git ignored)
+ -  `.github/copilot-instructions.md`: Markdown file for Co-pilot.

-## Requirements
+## Decription

-This project is a demo for the MCP (Model Context Protocol) model context protocol.
-It demonstrates how to use MCP server to interact with a remote service that provides information as JSON.
+This project is a demo for the MCP (Model Context Protocol).
+- It demonstrates how to use MCP server to interact with a remote service.

-## MCP Model Context Protocol
-The project uses MCP to query a remote service and retrieve monkey data in JSON format.
-This showcases how MCP can be used for model-driven APIs and remote data access.
+- Also includes a demo to connect with Atlassian MCP server.
+- Demo Copilot-instructions.md file.

 ## Required Libraries for MCP Server
 To implement the MCP server, the following nuget packages are used: